rikhuijzer/phd-thesis/chapters/discussion.typ

 Based on the ROC curves, Figure #citefig(<fig:auc>), we suspect that the SIRUS model can likely filter out about 10% of dropouts without losing graduates.
 In general, we expect that models are better at predicting dropouts than graduates @hunt2011predicting @taleb2013antifragile.
 This could be because many things have to go right for a recruit to graduate, while only one thing has to go wrong for an individual to drop out.
-There is an infinite number of ways in which the recruit could be hindered from graduating, also known as _black swan_ events @taleb2010black.
+There are an infinite number of ways in which the recruit could be hindered from graduating, also known as _black swan_ events @taleb2010black.
 For example, breaking a leg or suddenly deciding to quit could lead to immediate, and permanent, dropout.
 Maybe the model can predict this by finding a clue in the data, such as a poor running time or a low motivation.